phantware/phantware/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m Microsoft Dynamics Business Central/NAV Functional Consultant |React | Nodejs Developer
+- 🔭 I’m a Microsoft Dynamics Business Central/NAV Functional Consultant | React Developer | Nodejs Developer

-- 🌱 I tried to update myself on the new technologies in town🤣
+- 🌱 I tried to update myself on all new technologies in town🤣

 - 🤔 I’m looking for **Remote jobs related to my skillset**